Top 10 essentials for self-sufficient camping

 - Paper topographic maps of the area

-- Quality compass with adjustable declination
+- High-quality compass with adjustable declination

 - Knowledge of natural orientation (sun, stars, clues)